BryonyRBlack/christie_restaurant/testing.md

 This has not been implimented.
 This would be a future addition.

+## Python Testing
+All forms and models provided have been manually tested.
+* Home page - the object is visible.
+Pass
+* News page - the articles show up in a list order.
+They have the user-input title and except.
+Pass
+* Article detai - When clicked, the correct article is displayed in full - pass
+  * Comments - the form can be filled in, and posts immedietly to the page.
+The comment shows the logged in user correctly.
+The range function works for the rating.
+Pass
+* Wanted - The objects show correctly on the page.
+Pass
+* Social Feed - the form can be filled in, and posts immedietly to the page.
+The message shows the logged in user correctly.
+Pass
+* Contact page - The form can be filled in.
+Once sent, this is received on the admin page.
+This is not shown to other users.
+Pass
+* Account
+  * Register - this successfully lets a user create an account.
+Pass
+  * Sign in - this succesfully lets a user log in.
+Pass
+  * Sign out - this succesfully lets a user log out.
+Pass

 ## JavaScript Testing
 ### Update button
 ![Screenshot of comment add to page](/static/images/comment%20test%20basic.png)